virteal/l8/README.md

-  .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled after a delay .generator()          -- a next()/yield() consumer/producer resource .Generator( blck )    -- build a Generator Constructor.
+  .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled after a delay .generator()          -- a next()/yield() consumer/producer resource .Generator( block )   -- build a Generator Constructor.

-  Semaphores, mutexes and locks provide
+  Semaphores, mutexes and locks provide:

     .promise            -- provide a promise fullfilled when rsrc is acquired .release()          -- make resource available